 DPP v.
-Sarah Johnston and Dean Gibbons [2014] IEHC 104, Hogan J. March 5, 2014

-3.1.9 In this theft case the High Court held that it was not necessary for the charge sheet to contain the exact name of the company as set out in the certificate of incorporation provided the name on the charge sheet contains reasonable information as to the identity of the owner of the stolen property and is not otherwise misleading.
+Sarah Johnston and Dean Gibbons [2014] IEHC 104, Hogan J. March 5, 2014 it was not necessary for the charge sheet to contain the exact name of the company as set out in the certificate of incorporation provided the name on the charge sheet contains reasonable information as to the identity of the owner of the stolen property and is not otherwise misleading.